April 9th 2021

 The best cleansers and face washes for sensitive skin

 Sensitive types need a gentle but effective cleanser to keep skin irritation to a minimum.
 Judy Johnson shares her favourite face washes for reactive, hypersensitive skin

 I've always struggled with cleanser for sensitive skin and yet it's the one product that fellow reactive types ask me about time and time again.
 Having realised that skincare was forever going to be difficult when I started reacting to products, I knew a good, gentle face wash for sensitive skin was the one thing I couldn't do without; trouble is, it is the hardest to find.

 As a result, I often ended up relying on face wipes which, to my surprise, don't necessarily make me react - but they don't look after my skin either.
 Face wipes are the convenience item of the skincare market and because they are sealed and need to remain moist for months on end, they're packed full of ingredients that can be very harsh on your skin, including various alcohols and preservatives.
 Bad news for those of us who react easily.
 Plus, they simply take away what's on your face; they don't fully cleanse or put anything back in.
 Where's the fun in that?

-A few hard and fast rules I live by: as someone with dry and sensitive skin I avoid foaming products at all costs.
+One rule I try to stick to as someone with dry and sensitive skin: I avoid foaming cleansers at all costs.
 They'll contain some kind of foaming agent, most likely SLS (read my piece on SLS irritation here) which could not only cause a reaction but will just dry out the skin even more (the same reason I wear those lovely Marigolds without fail when washing up).
 If I'm on the go, camping (God forbid) or insert-excuse-here, at a push I'll go back to my trusty Johnsons Fragrance Free face wipes for basic makeup removal; personally, I never react to them and they don't leave my skin feeling tight and dry, but they really are a last resort.